 Surrounded by National parks and farmland, Canberra really is the Bush Capital.
 Forget the roundabouts, the cold Winter mornings and 'spot the politician out for dinner' stereotypes, this beautiful city has been maligned.
 As a local, we like to keep the secret of Canberra to ourselves lest we not be able to park right on the doorstep of our destination one day!
-Canberra tends not to have those heart-in-mouth huge spikes and over-corrections of the bigger cities, instead providing a 'steady as she goes' pattern of sustainable growth coupled with flat periods over the long term.
+Canberra tends not to have those heart-in-mouth huge property price spikes and subsequent over-corrections of the bigger cities, instead providing a 'steady as she goes' pattern of sustainable growth coupled with flat periods over the long term.
 A great place to place your all-important nest egg for the future.

 Canberra is home to the highest average incomes in Australia and a high standard of living, with plenty of fresh air, small commute times and a smorgasbord of top quality entertainment.
 Gone are the days when everyone was a public servant; each year our economy becomes less reliant on the public service as the main employer with just 30% of residents employed by Government (source: Census data 2011).
 There's a lot to love about investing in this 'cool little capital' but this well-kept secret is getting out.

 Canberra is home to not one, not two, but five Universities, including the world-class Australian National University which recently ranked 7th in the world.
 Investors are increasingly targeting well-positioned units to take advantage of the ongoing demand for student accommodation.

 A huge step forward for local exports and tourism alike is the recently opened international airport terminal.
 Canberrans are now directly linked with Singapore and Wellington as of a few months ago, with Doha to follow in 2018.
 The redevelopment of the airport was well overdue, and we now enjoy the benefits of these high-quality connections with many short-term accommodation landlords reaping the benefits of increased tourism and business visitors.